Azure/azurehpc/tutorials/oil_and_gas/readme.md

 ```

-Return to the deployment node to install applations
+Return to the deployment node to install applications
 ```
 exit
 ```